 iii) Network Connectivity: Broadband connectivity at least 3G with 2 Megabytes per second (Mbps) speed on dedicated links.

-iv)Other Devices: To ensure entire interaction with the system, specifically the data capture, users are advised to have a digital camera to capture learners’ images.
-Other complementary and support devices will include a LaserJet printer, laptops, desktop computers, tablets or smartphones, or tablets.
+iv) Other Devices: To ensure entire interaction with the system, specifically the data capture, users should have a digital camera to capture learners’ images.
+Other complementary and support devices will include a LaserJet printer, laptops, desktop computers, tablets, smartphones, or tablets.

-While the program appears to embrace the uptake of digital solutions in addressing conventional shortcomings that have plagued the education sector, especially regarding keeping track of students’ progress, it fails to demonstrate a solid plan for effective registrations in remote parts of the country.
+While the program appears to embrace the uptake of digital solutions in addressing conventional shortcomings that have plagued the education sector, especially regarding keeping track of student’s progress, it fails to demonstrate a solid plan for effective registrations in remote parts of the country.